TilloStralka/FinanceGrouper/README.md

 ![DKB Logo](https://upload.wikimedia.org/wikipedia/commons/d/d4/Deutsche_Kreditbank_AG_Logo_2016.svg)

 This is *NOT* an official tool by [Deutsche Kreditbank AG (DKB)](https://www.dkb.de/).
-It is simply provided-as-is without any warranties, liabilities, etc.
+This is a training tool and visualisation tool which I primarily use for myself.

 ---